Richard Burns: Pre-WRC

-Richard Burns was born in Reading, Berkshire, and grew up in Checkendon, Oxfordshire.
-At the age of eight he first started driving his father's old Triumph 2000 in a field near their house.
+Burns was born in Reading, Berkshire, and grew up in Checkendon, Oxfordshire.
+At the age of eight, he first started driving his father's old Triumph 2000 in a field near their house.
 At eleven Burns joined the Under 17 Car Club, where he became driver of the year in 1984.
-Just two years later his father arranged a trip to Jan Churchill's Welsh Forest Rally School near Newtown, Powys, where Burns drove a Ford Escort for the day, and from that moment on he knew what he wanted to do.
+Just two years later, his father arranged a trip to Jan Churchill's Welsh Forest Rally School near Newtown, Powys, where Burns drove a Ford Escort for the day, and from that moment on he knew what he wanted to do.
 Richard badgered his father into letting him join the Craven Motor Club, in his home town of Reading, where his talent was quickly spotted by David Williams, a rally enthusiast who would play a major role in Burns's early career.
-In 1988 he entered his first rallies in his own Talbot Sunbeam, but the car was too basic and slow to make much of an impression, so in 1989 he borrowed other competitors' machines to progress.
+In 1988, he entered his first rallies in his own Talbot Sunbeam, but the car was too basic and slow to make much of an impression, so in 1989, he borrowed other competitors' machines to progress.
 To this end he rallied the stages of Panaround, Bagshot, Mid-Wales, Millbrook, Severn Valley, Kayel Graphics, and the Cambrian Rally as these were all rallies which included stages used on more prestigious events.

-In 1990 he joined the Peugeot Challenge after David Williams bought Burns a Peugeot 205 GTI.
+In 1990, Burns joined the Peugeot Challenge after David Williams bought Burns a Peugeot 205 GTI.
 Upon winning that series, Richard's prize was a chance to drive a World Rally Championship event in Great Britain that same year.
-Then in 1991 Burns met Robert Reid, the man who was to become his co-driver for the rest of his career, finishing 16th in their first WRC rally together.
+Then in 1991, Burns met Robert Reid, the man who was to become his co-driver for the rest of his career, finishing 16th overall in their first WRC rally together, winning the A7 car category.
 For 1992 Williams purchased a Group N Subaru Legacy for Burns; with support from Prodrive, they won the National Championship.
 This year also saw Burns help Colin McRae with his gravel notes as Prodrive viewed Richard as a promising talent for the future.
 Burns won that year's Severn Valley Rally outright despite being in a slower car.

-In 1993 he joined the Subaru Rally Team for the British Rally Championship alongside Alister McRae in another Subaru Legacy.
+In 1993, Burns joined the Subaru Rally Team for the British Rally Championship alongside Alister McRae in another Subaru Legacy.
 He won four rounds that year at the Vauxhall Sport, Pirelli, Scottish, and Manx International to become BRC's youngest champion.
 In the wake of his domestic success, plus a commendable seventh-place finish at a very snowy British WRC round, Burns remained with Subaru for the 1994 and 1995 seasons.
 He then competed in the Asia Pacific Rally Championship, which included rallies in New Zealand and Australia, but it also allowed him chances at his home event.
 At the end of 1995, Burns scored an impressive third place in the RAC Rally behind his Subaru teammates fighting for the overall championship, with Carlos Sainz (already a double world champion) finishing second, and Colin McRae winning his first and only WRC title.